Highlights of Slovenian Cuisine on Your Plate

 The varied customs and traditions across Slovenia have spilt over to its vast gastronomic heritage and diverse offering of traditional, locally grown produce and food.

 Explore the tourism destinations through local cuisine and traditional dishes.
-Look out for the dishes that boast a protected designation of origin or traditional speciality guaranteed.
+Keep an eye out for the dishes with a protected designation of origin or traditional specialty guaranteed labels.

 The Meat of the Matter

 When you stay in Slovenia make sure to indulge in its variety of meat specialities.
 Reigning supreme is the sausage called kranjska klobasa, which made it all the way to space owing to the astronaut Sunita Williams of partly Slovenian descent.
 A wide variety of meat products with geographical protection is to be had in the Kras region, where you can delight in decadent delicacies such as the prosciutto ham (kraški pršut).
 You may also like the taste of the prleška tünka, a dish consisting of pork meat preserved in minced lard.
 Get a taste of the Solčavsko region and indulge in the salami-like meat product called the zgornjesavinjski želodec.
 Or travel along the plains of the Prekmurje region, savouring the region-specific ham called prekmurska šunka.

 Do you have a sweet tooth?
 The unique layered dessert prekmurska gibanica might be right up your alley; the delectable range of aromas and flavours makes for a harmonious, moist and scrumptious pastry.
 The dish called idrijski žlikrofi consists of dumplings with a stuffing of potatoes, herbs and meat.
 When visiting the region of Idrija, make sure to treat yourself with serving.
 The savoury flat bread called belokranjska pogača is a speciality of the Bela Krajina region.
 Have a piece of this fluffy and soft bread with the comforting smell of home.